Unravelling Indian ideology and Buddhist wisdom

 The course specifically focuses on the various regions and periods of Buddhism, which grew from its roots in India to become a world religion, as well as the ancient Indian ideologies and philosophical systems created by Buddhism and the subsequently developed Hindu religion.
 Students who wish to conduct research on Buddhism study languages such as Sanskrit, Pali, Classical Tibetan, and Classical Chinese while focusing on the preserved documentary records in those languages.
 Moreover, students who wish to research Indian studies, including Indian philosophy and culture, conduct research that not only focuses on Sanskrit but also considers Hindi and other modern Indian languages.
 Although the course centers on documentary research, in today’s age of globalization, it is also necessary to actually visit the places where the events depicted in the texts occurred and experience these environments firsthand.

 Owing to rapid advances in electronic equipment, information from our research environment can now be easily obtained.
 However, it is an unchanging fact that you, as researchers, enable the systematic presentation of knowledge by organizing and processing this deluge of information.
-Therefore, the Course of Indian Philosophy and Buddhist Studies “aims to nurture individuals with advanced research skills, rich academic knowledge, and the philosophical insight to discover solutions to various real world problems and to contribute toward the future through creative activities.”
+Therefore, the Course of Indian Philosophy and Buddhist Studies proclaims that it “aims to nurture individuals who have their rich academic knowledge of Buddhist or Indian ideology and culture, and can practically apply them in the real world".

 The course covers a broad range of research topics related to Indian philosophy and Buddhist studies, from the ideology and culture of ancient, medieval, and present-day India and the Early Buddhism and Mahayana Buddhism that flourished in India to the new strands of Buddhism created by incorporating the ideas of ethnic groups from various Asian regions.